hodefoting/mrg/README.md

 Build/run
 ---------

-Clone both mrg and mmm, and have SDL-1.2 and GTK+-3.0 development packages installed.
-A
+Clone both mrg and mmm (from neighboring git locations), and have alsa, SDL-1.2 and GTK+-3.0 development packages installed.`

     $ make && sudo make install